Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 Clean Formulas

-Curly hair formulas are typically a lot cleaner than the standard shampoo formula.
+Curly hair formulas are typically much cleaner than standard shampoo formulas.

 This is because curly hair tends to soak up every last bit of the products it comes in contact with, so those with textured hair only want to expose their strands to the very best!

-That means that curly shampoos are most always sulfate, silicone, and mineral oil free.
+That means that curly shampoos are most often sulfate-, silicone-, and mineral-oil-free.

-Though these ingredients are normal to put into cleansers, they could cause unnecessary buildup on locks with high absorbency rates (aka textured hair).
+Though these ingredients are common in cleansers, they can cause unnecessary buildup on locks with high absorption rates (aka textured hair).

 This can lead to crispy curls and a weighed-down look.